Lionel Messi is arguably the biggest name in soccer and Lionel Messi cards continue to receive plenty of attention from collectors.

 The speedy Argentinean forward is a fan favorite and despite somewhat limited cardboard options, remains one of the top choices for soccer collecting, along with Cristiano Ronaldo and Pelé.
-The only thing that keeps him from staking his claim as the top player of all-time is his lack of World Cup success.
-If he can lead Argentina to the ultimate soccer prize, collectors can expect Lionel Messi cards to surge even higher.
+The only thing that keeps him from staking his claim as the top player of all-time is his lack of World Cup titles.
+Regardless, his individual and club success puts him among the legends of the sport and Lionel Messi cards enjoy considerable interest in the hobby.

-Top Lionel Messi Cards
+Top Lionel Messi Cards List

 Because Messi is featured in multiple inserts (Net Finders, Matchups, Stars) and the base set, there are actually 48 different Lionel Messi cards to collect, including the non-Prizm versions of each card.
 If you include the Team Photos inserts for Argentina, that adds 12 more cards, for a total of 60 different Lionel Messi cards.

 2014 Panini Prizm World Cup Signatures Lionel Messi #S-LME Autograph

 While it is not the first certified Lionel Messi signed card to emerge from a pack, this Lionel Messi autograph is one of the most popular cards in the entire 2014 Prizm World Cup product and a key part of his cardboard legacy.

 Messi and Argentina came up just short in 2014, losing to Germany in the World Cup final.

 The supply for these has largely dried up over the years, so it might take a little extra work to snag one.